Kade-github/Kades-Obfuscater-UTMT-SCRIPT/README.md

 ## What is it?
-Well Kades Obfuscator is an obfuscator for UTMT to obfuscate Data.win files, This is very weak obfuscation but since UTMT is still in early dev.
+Well Kades Obfuscator is an obfuscator for UTMT to obfuscate Data.win files, This is meh obfuscation but since UTMT is still in early dev.
 Scripts will evolve over time.
 And so I hope this repo will as well.

 ## Download